mldbai/mldb/container_files/public_html/doc/builtin/functions/Fetch.md

 ## Limitations

-- The fetcher function will only attempt one fetch of the given URL; for transient errors a manual retry will be required
+- The fetch function will only attempt one fetch of the given URL; for transient errors a manual retry will be required
 - There is currently no timeout parameter.
 Hung requests will timeout eventually, but there is no guarantee as to when.